young palm oil plantation on the place of deforested area

 Here are some of the most severe negative effects of deforestation for palm oil production.
 Thus, deforestation:

-• Deprives indigenous peoples of their native lands in Southeastern Asia where they lived for centuries but lost their land rights and were displaced.
+- Deprives indigenous peoples of their native lands, where they had lived for centuries until they lost their land rights because of expanding palm oil plantations in Southeast Asia and were displaced.

 How Palm Oil Mills Affect Expansion Of Plantations